ralna/GALAHAD/doc/Julia/rst-dir/slls_functions.rst

 		- is a scalar variable of type INT that holds the number of residuals.

 	*
+		- m

+		- is a scalar variable of type INT that holds the number of cohorts.
+If all the variables lie in a single cohort, this value will be ignored.

+	*
 		- Ao_type

 		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme<details-a_storage__unsym>` used for the Jacobian $A_o$.
 It should be one of 'coordinate', 'sparse_by_rows', 'sparse_by_columns', 'dense_by_rows', or 'dense_by_columns'; lower or upper case variants are allowed.